AML1 (RUNX1) Breakapart

-The AML1 product consists of a 156kb probe, labelled in red, located centromeric to the AML1 (RUNX1) gene, including the CLIC6 gene and a green probe, covering a 169kb region including the telomeric end of the AML1 (RUNX1) gene and extending beyond the D21S1921 marker.
+The AML1 probe mix consists of a 156kb probe, labelled in red, centromeric to the AML1 (RUNX1) gene that spans the CLIC6 gene and a 169kb probe, labelled in green, covering part of the AML1 (RUNX1) gene, including markers SHGC-87606 and D21S1921.

-The AML1 (RUNX1) gene is the most frequent target of chromosomal rearrangements observed in human acute leukaemia.
+The RUNX1 (RUNX family transcription factor 1) gene at 21q22.12 is one of the most frequent targets of chromosomal rearrangements observed in human acute leukaemia.

-Rearrangements of AML1 are not restricted to translocations.
-Using FISH, amplifications of chromosome 21 (iAMP21), including the AML1 gene, have also been found in childhood ALL5,6.
-These amplifications have been associated with poor outcome7.
+Rearrangements of RUNX1 are not restricted to translocations.
+Using FISH, amplifications of chromosome 21 (iAMP21), including the RUNX1 gene, have also been found in childhood ALL7,8.
+These amplifications have been associated with poorer outcome9.

 The quality of the products we have received from Cytocell have been excellent.
 The FISH probes they provide to us give intense, strong signals and are a pleasure to count.
 What has really stood out however has been the level of support and assistance provided by Cytocell’s application specialists.
 The team worked very closely alongside our own during the adoption of this product and spent many hours with us perfecting the technique, going above and beyond what I would expect during the transition period.
 Source BioScience absolutely demand high quality products and service to be able to deliver our results with confidence, and that is what we have received from Cytocell.
 Neil Ryan, Laboratory Operations Manager at Source BioScience

 - Jamil A et al., Cancer Genet Cytogenet 2000;122(2):73-8